Roblox/tarmac/README.md

 	* If defined and `codegen` is true, Tarmac will merge all generated Lua code for this input group into a single file.
 * `base-path`, path, **optional**
 	* Defines the base path for generating Lua code when `codegen-path` is also defined.
 Defaults to **the directory containing `tarmac.toml`**.

-### IncludeConfig
-* `path`, path
-	* A path to search in recursively for additional Tarmac projects.
-When a `tarmac.toml` file is found, Tarmac will include it and its includes and stop traversing that directory.

 ## License
 Tarmac is available under the MIT license.
 See [LICENSE.txt](LICENSE.txt) for details.